mattonicorp/mattoni/README.md

 ### Setup

 First, you must have [GCC](https://gcc.gnu.org) and [SDL2](https://www.libsdl.org/download-2.0.php) installed on your system.
-To compile, run `make` from the project's main folder.
+After you're set up, run `make` from the project's main folder to compile Mattoni.
 To remove the compiled executable and any generated object files, run `make clean`.

 ### Usage